Illustration for: Anthropic's Claude reduces SOC investigations from 5 hrs to 7 min, 95% accuracy

 Anthropic's Claude reduces SOC investigations from 5 hrs to 7 min, 95% accuracy

-Anthropic’s Claude, the firm’s latest large‑language model, was dropped into a real‑world SOC workflow to see whether an AI‑driven assistant could keep pace.
-Engineers built the model into the existing platform, letting it pull telemetry, correlate events and suggest next steps without human prompting.
-Early tests compared the AI’s conclusions against those of senior analysts across dozens of incidents.
+So we tried Anthropic’s Claude, their newest large-language model, straight in a live SOC workflow to see if an AI helper could actually keep the pace.
+Engineers tucked the model into the existing platform, gave it access to telemetry, let it line up events and throw out next-step suggestions without waiting for a human cue.
+In early trials we pitted Claude’s conclusions against those of senior analysts across dozens of cases.

 The company's DevOps and engineering teams discovered that platform-integrated AI can deliver comprehensive threat investigations matching senior SOC analyst decision-making with 95% accuracy, while reducing investigation time from five hours to under seven minutes, providing a 43x speed improvement.
 "The ideal approach is typically to use AI as a force multiplier for human analysts rather than a replacement," Vineet Arora, CTO for WinWire, told VentureBeat.
 "For example, AI can handle initial alert triage and routine responses to security issues, allowing analysts to focus their expertise on sophisticated threats and strategic work." eSentire's Hillard noted: "Earlier this year, around Claude 3.7, we started seeing the tool selection and the reasoning of conclusions across multiple evidence-gathering steps get to the point where it was matching our experts.
 We were hitting on something that would allow us to deliver better investigation quality for our customers, not just efficiency."
 The company compared Claude's autonomous investigations against their most experienced Tier 3 SOC analysts across 1,000 diverse scenarios spanning ransomware, lateral movement, credential compromise and advanced persistent threats, finding that it achieved 95% alignment with expert judgment and 99.3% threat suppression on first contact.

-Anthropic's Claude has slashed investigation times dramatically.
-In eSentire's Atlas XDR platform, a five‑hour deep dive now finishes in seven minutes, a 43× speed boost.
-The model reportedly matches senior SOC analyst decisions with 95 % accuracy, according to the VentureBeat interview.
+Anthropic’s Claude seems to have cut investigation times dramatically.
+In eSentire’s Atlas XDR platform a five-hour deep dive now wraps up in about seven minutes, roughly a 43× speed boost.
+The model apparently matches senior SOC analyst decisions with 95 % accuracy, according to a VentureBeat interview.

-Yet the claim rests on a single deployment, and broader validation is still pending.
-While the reduction in manual effort is clear, the trade‑off between speed and false positives isn’t fully quantified.
-Moreover, the article does not detail how the accuracy figure was measured or what margin of error exists in real‑world alerts.
+That figure, however, comes from a single deployment, so broader validation is still pending.
+The drop in manual effort is obvious, yet the trade-off between speed and false positives isn’t fully quantified.
+The article also leaves out how the accuracy number was measured or what margin of error exists in real-world alerts.

-Still, integrating AI directly into XDR tools appears to shift the operational tempo of security teams.
-Whether other vendors can replicate the same gains remains uncertain, as does the long‑term impact on analyst skill development.
-For now, the data points to a notable efficiency gain, but further independent testing would help confirm the robustness of the results.
+Still, plugging AI straight into XDR tools appears to change the operational tempo of security teams.
+Whether other vendors can pull off similar gains is unclear, as is the long-term effect on analyst skill development.
+For now the data points to a notable efficiency jump, but independent testing would help confirm how robust the results really are.

-The findings suggest a promising direction, though practical adoption will likely depend on additional evidence.
+The direction looks promising, though practical adoption will likely hinge on more evidence.

 Common Questions Answered